-BI offers PhD scholarships to support students in the six areas of specialisation at the PhD level.
+BI offers PhD scholarships to support students in the five areas of specialisation at the PhD level.

 The doctoral programme leads to a PhD degree and is a four-year full-time study programme, including 25% teaching responsibilities.

 There are no tuition fees in the PhD programme at BI.
 However, in order to have an application to the PhD programme at BI considered, you need to have funding.
 It is not possible to self-fund a PhD at BI.